Everything You Need to Know About Energy Levels and Carbs

 How carbohydrates can both boost and plummet your energy levels

 Busy lifestyles, demanding jobs, kids and poor sleep patterns can be a cause of low energy levels and fatigue.
-One major thing that is usually not considered to be the cause of low energy levels is your eating.
+One major thing that is usually overlooked which may be the cause of low energy levels is your eating.
 What you’re putting inside your body can be directly related to how much energy you have – or don’t have!

 Firstly, a quick digestion lesson…

 How food gives you energy…

 Carbohydrates are what our body uses for energy, so foods with carbs are vital to us!
 Carbohydrates break down into tiny pieces called glucose (sugar!), which our body uses to make energy.